-Justin Winzenburg, M.A.
+Justin Winzenburg, PH.D.

 Assistant Professor of New Testament and Greek

 Bachelor of Arts in Bible and Theology, Crown College

 Master of Arts in Theological Studies, Bethel Seminary

 PhD in New Testament, London School of Theology